 Maintain a list of all SCA vulnerabilities identified within a specific month for application.
 (Current reporting is based on month wise, and all the findings are listed in spreadsheet for respective application)

-Create Jira tickets with the above identified SCA vulnerabilities, and assigned them to the respective owners.
+Create Jira tickets with the above identified SCA vulnerabilities and assign them to the respective owners.

 The ticket should provide the details of the vulnerabilities, including their severity level, description, and recommended remediations.